 Joy has been working in the hospital for

-- Three years
+# Three years

-- One year
+# One year

-- Four years
+# Four years

-Afterwards, when the audio starts, just keep these underlined keywords in your mind to get the gist of question while have your eyes on the three options; “three”, “one” and “four” and just avoid the common word “years”.
+Afterwards, when the audio starts, just keep these underlined keywords in your mind to get the gist of the question while having your eyes on the three options; “three”, “one” and “four” and just avoid the common word “years”.

-Let us now discuss the difficult type of MCQs:
+Let us now discuss the difficult type of MCQs.

 John was successful in his business because he